cogment/cogment-doc/docs/reference/cogment-low-level-api-guide/grpc.md

 }
 ```

--   name: The name of the actor.
+-   name
--   actor_class: The name of the class of the actor.
-For a particular trial, the possible actor classes are defined in the spec file in the `actor_classes:name` sections.
+-   actor_class
--   endpoint: The URL where the actor is being served, or "cogment://client".
-The URL is used by the Orchestrator to connect to the actor using the `ServiceActorSP` gRPC service.
+-   endpoint: The endpoint is used by the Orchestrator to connect to the actor using the `ServiceActorSP` gRPC service.
 If set to "cogment://client", then the actor is a client and will connect to the Orchestrator instead, using the `ClientActorSP` gRPC service.
--   implementation: (optional) The name of the implementation of the actor class to run.
-If not provided, an arbitrary implementation will be chosen.
+-   implementation
--   config: (optional) The user config for the actor.
+-   config
--   initial_connection_timeout: (optional) Maximum amount of time (in seconds) to wait for an actor to connect to a new trial before the actor becomes unavailable.
-If not provided (or set to 0), the trial will wait indefinitely.
+-   initial_connection_timeout
--   response_timeout: (optional) Maximum amount of time (in seconds) to wait for an actor to respond with an action after an observation is sent before the actor becomes unavailable.
-If not provided (or set to 0), the trial will wait indefinitely.
+-   response_timeout
--   optional: (optional) True if the actor is optional.
-An optional actor is not necessary for a trial to continue.
-If an actor is required (i.e not optional), the trial will be terminated if the actor is not available.
-If not provided, the actor is required.
+-   optional
--   default_action: (optional) This is only relevant for optional actors.
-If set, and the actor is not available, this action will be sent to the environment.
-If not provided, the environment will be informed that the actor is unavailable, but will not receive an action.
+-   default_action

 ### `SerializedMessage`